-Kate wore a pair of Episode shoes with her dress; the brand is carried only at House of Fraser after the company fell into financial problems.
-Sadly, the shoes are no longer available for purchase (but I must admit, I do like some of the wedges on offer in the current collection!)
+Kate wore her Episode Angel shoes with her dress; the brand is stocked exclusively at House of Fraser.
+Sadly, the shoes are no longer available for purchase.

 Kate’s gorgeous hat is the ‘Fairy Tale’ in black from Lock & Co, a milliner we’ve seen Kate wear before.